Strength Over Size: Exploring Why You’re Getting Stronger but Not Bigger

 Training throughout the rep ranges of 5-30 each set is going to consistently improve strength over time.
 In turn, strength is a good indicator of size.
 If correct form, technique, and effort are consistent throughout each workout, strength is going to increase.
 An increase in strength over time while working in these rep ranges correlates to the ability to load.
 As strength increases, the ability to increase load is a good indicator that muscle size is increasing as training continues.

-When the goal is hypertrophy and consistent weight training seems to result in getting stronger but not bigger, volume and periodization should be the first variables to be examined.
+When the goal is hypertrophy and consistent weight training seems to result in increased strength without increased size, volume and periodization should be the first variables to be examined.
 With variation in programming, challenging loads, and enough volume, increases in muscle size will happen quickly.

 Why Am I Getting Stronger but Not Losing Weight?

 A caloric imbalance might be at play here.
 If you are increasing your protein intake to try and speed up hypertrophy, you might be taking in more calories than normal.
 An increase in exercise can lead to increased appetite, so you may need to examine and limit your carbohydrate or fat intake in order to continue to meet your protein needs.
-If you are looking for more information, check out Why am I only losing a pound a week?
+For more information on the reasons behind your weekly weight loss of just a pound, check out the relevant details.

 Strength and growth can be balanced effectively in order to gain both, but strength has been an indicator of increased size.
 There is evidence that optimizing strength can lead to increases in muscle size, but you can train one without the other.
 Working solely in strength gain rep ranges will not give you the size you are looking for, but there are programs that effectively balance volume and program intensity, like PHUL hypertrophy training.